-The Garrett Memorial was built in 1969 with a monetary gift from the late John M. Garrett and matching funds raised by the Moulton community.
-Books were contributed by local clubs, organizations, residents and former residents.
+The Garrett Memorial Library was built in 1969 with a monetary gift from the late John M. Garrett and matching funds raised by the Moulton community.
+Books were contributed by local clubs, organizations, residents, and former residents.

 The town of Moulton was established in 1869 and was named after John Benjamin Moulton, a civil engineer who worked for the Wabash railroad.
 He helped locate and construct the northern branch of the Wabash that ran through Moulton.